saucelabs/sauce-playwright-runner/RELEASING.md

 The workflow is named [Release New Version](../../actions/workflows/release.yml).\
 It has to be manually trigger, *without* creating a tag before or a release, everything will be taken care of.

-A new release can be made either from `master`, or any other branch.
+A new release can be made either from `main`, or any other branch.

 Two settings are available:
 - `Release type - major, minor or patch`